Music Makes You Think | Interview with Drummer for Enrique Iglesias, Gilmar Gomes

 jsimmonstrapp@gmail.com

 Julie Simmons is an American music journalist and creator of Music Makes You Think.
 She's written for numerous national publications, including: Chicago Tribune, UTNE Reader, Paste, Harp, Reverb, DRUM! and Tom-Tom magazine.
 Throughout her music writing career, she's interviewed hundreds of musicians and industry leaders including Josh Dun (twenty one pilots), Peter Gabriel, Suzanne Vega, Neyla Pekarek (f.
 The Lumineers), M Ward (She & Him), and Jeff Bridges (Academy Award Winning actor / singer).
 Simmons was named an Industry Icon by Hit Like a Girl for interviewing female drummers.
-Her musical career started at the University of Notre Dame, where she organized and hosted concerts for Tracy Chapman, The Indigo Girls, Gin Blossoms, Blues Travelers, They Might Be Giants and others.
-At the university's 26th annual Sophomore Literary Festival, she was invited to stand in for Pulitzer Prize winner, Edward Albee, and read an excerpt from one of her own short stories.
-Simmons also spent weekends deejaying global music at WSND-FM and spent weekdays working for a doctor in Notre Dame's Psychology Department.
-Her collaborative research on "Timbre Reliance in Nonmusicians' and Musicians' Memory for Melodies" was published in Music Perception Journal (University of California Berkeley Press).
+Her music career started at the University of Notre Dame, where she organized and hosted concerts for Tracy Chapman, The Indigo Girls, Gin Blossoms, Blues Travelers, They Might Be Giants and others.
+Also at Notre Dame, Simmons took graduate level writing courses and was invited to stand in for Pulitzer Prize Winner, Edward Albee, at the university's 26th annual Sophomore Literary Festival.
+She also spent weekends deejaying global music at WSND-FM and weekdays conducting research to understand the difference between musicians' and nonmusicians' cognitive reliance on timbre.
+The study was published in the University of California Berkeley's "Music Perception Journal."
 After graduation and in the midst of a successful advertising career, Simmons began moonlighting as a music journalist.
-Then, after undergoing an 11-hour surgery for a full spinal fusion, she launched Music Makes You Think (MMYT) and took up the drums.
-To date, the MMYT's Facebook group has posted more than 1,700 daily questions about music.
-Simmons is turning her daily questions into a conversation card game.
-Most recently, she was invited to host the music podcast, Campfire Songs.
+After undergoing an 11-hour surgery for a full spinal fusion, she launched Music Makes You Think (MMYT) and took up the drums.
+To date, the MMYT's Facebook group has posted more than 2,000 non-recurring questions about music and has turned the daily questions into a conversation card game.
+Recently, she was invited to be a guest on the music podcast, Campfire Songs.

 No Comments